nkarl/nkarl.github.io/src/content/blog/2024-05-18-oop-a-review.md

 pubDate: 'May 18 2024'
 ---

-Let's review Object-Oriented Programming.
+Let's review Object-Oriented Programming (OOP).

-There are 4 fundamental attributes to the OOP paradigm:
+There are 4 attributes fundamental to the OOP paradigm:

 - encapsulation
 - (data) abstraction